chromium/chromium/styleguide/c++/checks.md

 ## Less fatal options

-If an unexpected situation is happening, `base::debug::DumpWithoutCrashing()` can be used to help debug in production.
-While this is usually not desirable in the long term, it can be necessary for investigations.
-`base::debug::DumpWithoutCrashing()` generates a crash report, but the code continues on after, so be sure to handle the situation in a way that doesn't leave the process in a bad state.
+If an unexpected situation is happening, `DUMP_WILL_BE_CHECK()` can be used to help debug in production.
+This macro generates a non-fatal crash report if the condition passed to it does not hold.
+This macro preserves log-stream parameters (like CHECK() in a local build), so additional information can be streamed to it on failure to help debugging.
+Note that this does not abort on failure so be sure to handle the situation in a way that doesn't leave the process in a bad state.

-`SCOPED_CRASH_KEY_BOOL()`, `SCOPED_CRASH_KEY_NUMBER()`, etc. are macros in
-`base/debug/crash_logging.h` that can be used ahead of `base::debug::DumpWithoutCrashing()` to add additional data to the crash report.
+This macro can also be used to more cautiously add a new `CHECK()`.
+This may be used when it's hard to reason about whether a new invariant currently holds globally, you suspect that a DCHECK is currently firing or you have a small pre-stable population (iOS for instance).
+Do not be overly cautious about adding new CHECKs if you have reasonable pre-stable coverage, or the invariant is inside a new feature already guarded by a feature flag.

+This macro is only to be used temporarily, so `DUMP_WILL_BE_CHECK()` instances should always be tagged with a bug like `// TODO(crbug.com/nnnn)`.
+Use NextAction date to remember to revisit and clean up this macro (replace with a `CHECK()`) once sufficiently certain.
+Instances that are left unattended for too long may be upgraded as we presumably are not generating enough invariant-failure reports for a `CHECK()` to be a stability concern here.

 For failures in tests, GoogleTest macros such as `EXPECT_*`, `ASSERT_*` or `ADD_FAILURE()` are more appropriate than `CHECKing`.
 For production code: